Whats a 1099: Everything You Need to Know

 Other Things to Know About 1099

 Since the IRS considers any 1099 payment as taxable income, you are required to report your 1099 payment on your tax return, meaning you still need to report you 1099 payment even if you did not receive a 1099 Form.

 Don't assume you're off the hook for reporting income if you don't receive a Form 1099 by February.
 They can come as late as April and the IRS will track if 1099 was received and not reported using the taxpayer's social security number.

 If you forget to report 1099, the IRS will send you a computer-generated letter billing you for the taxes.

 Even if you don't receive a Form 1099 you expect, you don't need to ask for it, just report the amount of income on your tax return and the IRS will have no problem with that.

 The Key to Form 1099 Is Matching

 Every Form 1099 includes the payer's employer identification number and the payee's Social Security number, and the IRS matches Forms 1099 with the payee's tax return.

 If you need help with a 1099, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.